openstack-archive/stacktach-sandbox/README.md

     * cd stacktach-sandbox
     * ./build.sh

-    Note:
-	This uses sandbox defaults including the use of the Winchester pipeline.

 Tweaks:

 You can create a `local.sh` to override the defaults:

     SOURCE_DIR=git  # where the StackTach repos are cloned VENV_DIR=.venv  # name of the .venv
-    PIPELINE_ENGINE=oahu # Name of pipeline processing library to run.

 The `build.sh` script will create clone each of the StackTach projects into the `$SOURCE_DIR` directory (so you can work on them in a running env).